vovagorodok/chess_peripheral_protocol/README.md

 ## Move
 Command name is `move`.
-Central and peripheral can send moves only when states are same.
+Central and peripheral can send moves only when states are same (central and peripherial are synchronised).
 ```
 c) move a2a3
 p) ok